07. Variational Autoencoders¶

 But the latent process of which we speak, is far from being obvious to men's minds, beset as they now are.
 For we mean not the measures, symptoms, or degrees of any process which can be exhibited in the bodies themselves, but simply a continued process, which, for the most part, escapes the observation of the senses. ~ Francis Bacon (Novum Organum)

-where $x_j$ is the observed pixel value in the data.
-This expression defines a Bernoulli distribution for each pixel, and the full likelihood is the product over all pixels, assuming independence.
-It tells us how likely a particular image $x$ is, given a latent vector $z$.
+Here, $x_j$ is the observed pixel value in the data.
+This expression tells us how likely a particular image $x$ is, given a latent vector $z$.

 import torch